Pylons/pyramid/docs/narr/firstapp.rst

 running on your local system, using ``http://localhost:8080/hello/world`` in a browser will show this result.

+Each time you visit a URL served by the application in a browser, a logging line will be emitted to the console displaying the hostname, the date, the request method and path, and some additional information.
+This output is done by the wsgiref server we've used to serve this application.
+It logs an "access log" in Apache combined logging format to the console.

 Press ``Ctrl-C`` (or ``Ctrl-Break`` on Windows) to stop the application.

 Now that we have a rudimentary understanding of what the application does,